AliArg/Course3Project/README.md

 ### Notes on running the script

-* In order to process the data, run script run_analysis.R.
+* In order to process the data, run script *run_analysis.R*.
-* The script asumes that the UCI HAR Dataset folder is in the working directory.
+* The script assumes that the UCI HAR Dataset folder is in the working directory.

 ###How the script works: Transformations done on the original data